-All these logics are equally expressive as ML and are decidable, which can be shown by truth-preserving rewriting procedures to eliminate updates (for AAUML this is one of the results of the paper), except for APAL and AAUL, which are more expressive and undecidable [4, 9, 28, 29].
+All these logics are equally expressive as ML and are decidable, which can be shown by truth-preserving rewriting procedures to eliminate updates (for AAUML this is one of the results of the paper), except for APAL and AAUL, which are more expressive and undecidable [5, 11, 32, 33].
 However, the logics greatly differ in update expressivity, as the typical examples above already demonstrated.
 See also Sections 5 - 7.
+Finally, it should be mentioned that all the logics are invariant under bisimulation.
+This is because the parameters of the model transforming dynamic modalities and quantifiers are (model restrictions induced by) formulas.

 There are many other updates and update logics that we do not consider in this paper.
 In particular we do not consider updates X that can only be defined as pointed model transformers (that is, they cannot be globally defined on the entire model; they are defined locally: how they transform the model depends on the actual state).
 If such were the definition of an update, even the interpretation of a static modality can be seen as an update, namely transforming the model with point s into the model with point s', where the point has shifted given a pair (s, s') in the relation for an agent.
-Such local update logics are often more expressive than modal logic, are often undecidable, and may lack axiomatizations.
-Examples are [20, 3, 1].
+Such local update logics are often more expressive than modal logic, are often undecidable, are typically not invariant under (standard) bisimulation, and may lack axiomatizations.
+Examples are [24, 4, 1].
 In [1] not only relational restriction is considered but also relational expansion ('bridge') and relational change that is neither restriction nor expansion, such as reversing the direction of arrows ('swap').
-It should finally be noted that the distinction between static modalities, interpreted in a model, and dynamic modalities, interpreted as updates, is not rigid: unifying perspectives include [21].
+It should finally be noted that the distinction between static modalities, interpreted in a model, and dynamic modalities, interpreted as updates, is not rigid: unifying perspectives include [25].

 Synthesis For these update logics we can ask whether there is an update that achieves a certain goal.
 For the logics without quantification this question cannot be asked in the object language but only meta-logically.
 That is, we can ask whether there is an update X such that $\langle X \rangle \varphi$ is true.
 For the update logics with quantification this question can be asked in the object language.
 Let $\langle ? \rangle$ be (the existential version of) that quantifier.
-Then $\langle ? \rangle \varphi$ asks whether there is an update X that makes φ true.
+Then $\langle ? \rangle \varphi$ asks whether there is an update X that makes $\varphi$ true.